williamsdoug/GitAnalysis/README.md

 Code and Sample Corpus for Git Analytics

-See: NovaSampleData for examples of each record format, both iPython notebook and pdf version available
+See: NovaSampleData for examples of each record format, both iPython notebook and pdf version available.
+Can also be viewed at: http://nbviewer.ipython.org/github/williamsdoug/GitAnalysis/blob/master/NovaSampleData.ipynb

 ./Corpus includes data for OpenStack Nova project.